You may think that when you get a bruise there’s nothing to do but wait for it to heal.

 - pain patches

 - tissue salts

-According to the Memorial Sloane Kettering Cancer Center, you should avoid ingesting arnica if you’re pregnant or breastfeeding, as it can harm the fetus or baby.
-In one case, a mother drank arnica tea, and her 9-month-old nursing baby became lethargic 48 hours later.
+According to the Memorial Sloane Kettering Cancer Center, you should avoid ingesting arnica if you’re pregnant or breastfeeding, as it can harm the baby.
+In one case, a person drank arnica tea, and her 9-month-old nursing baby became lethargic 48 hours later.
 The baby was treated and his symptoms eventually disappeared.

 You also shouldn’t ingest arnica if you’re on warfarin (Coumadin) or any blood-thinning medication.

 Topical use of arnica can lead to contact dermatitis in some people, so do a patch test before applying arnica lotion to a large area of the skin.
 If you’re allergic to sunflowers or marigold, it’s likely that you’re also allergic to arnica.